mvolkmann/blog/src/swift.md

 Code hints provided by Xcode help developers know the argument labels and types that must be provided.

-A "variadic" parameter accepts multiple values of the same type.
+A "variadic" parameter accepts multiple values of the same type, indicated by following the type with three periods.
 The parameter value will be a constant array of values.

 ```swift